tekr-io/lukaz-reference/source/includes/main.md

 ---------   | -----------
-description | The descripton of the workspace notify      | Send invite email for new user roles options     | Workspace options roles       | User roles
+description | The descripton of the workspace notify      | Send invite email for new user roles options     | The options of the workspace roles       | The users emails with their roles